jimporter/mopack/README.md

 an emphasis on C/C++ packages.
 It's designed to allow users to resolve package dependencies from multiple package managers ("origins").

-## Why Mopack?
+## Why mopack?

+### Separate abstract and concrete dependencies

+Generally speaking, developers of a project are more concerned about dependencies in the abstract: if your project requires Boost v1.50+, that's all that really matters.
+However, when building a project, you work with concrete
+dependencies: you naturally have to download a particular version of Boost and build/install it in a particular way. mopack supports this by letting a project's build system asking how to use (link to) an abstract dependency, which mopack will resolve via a particular concrete dependency.

 ### No configuration necessary

-By default, mopack will assume all package dependencies are already fetched (downloaded and ready to use) and will attempt to resolve each dependency using common methods for the relevant platform/runtime (e.g. pkg-config, searching system paths).
+If you've already downloaded and installed a project's dependencies, you usually don't need to do anything else. mopack can find dependencies using common methods for the relevant platform (e.g. pkg-config, searching system paths).

-### Builders can override developers

-In typical usage, a project's developers will provide an mopack configuration to make it easier for development builds to resolve dependencies.
-However, people who *build* the project may prefer to resolve packages differently (e.g. if a project defaults to resolving packages via Conan, someone building for `apt` would likely override the config to point to `apt` packages).
+### Easy overrides

+To simplify building their project, developers can provide a default mopack configuration so that a standard build just works without any extra effort.
+However, people who *build* the project may prefer to resolve packages from somewhere else. mopack makes this easy: simply pass in an extra mopack file with new definitions for any dependency, and mopack will use those instead.

 ## Installation